 The security proof for the 4PAKEv1 protocol can be easily extended to prove the security of 4PAKEv2 by following the same sequence of games outlined at the beginning of this section.
-The only difference is that we now adopt a signature-based authenticator, which relies on time-stamps [39].
+The only difference is that we now adopt a signature-based authenticator, which relies on time-stamps [Tin et al. 2004].
 We obtain the same security bounds for 4PAKEv2 as with those for 4PAKEv1.

-7.3 4PAKEv3
+7.3.
+4PAKEv3